robert/robert.github.com/_posts/2018-10-31-programming-project-4-photomosaic.md

 First, find an initial set of source images.
 A copy of the `Photos` directory on your computer is perfect.
 Alternatively Kaggle, a machine learning competition platform, has some [good data sets of pictures of flowers, volcanoes and honey bees](https://www.kaggle.com/datasets?sortBy=relevance&group=featured&search=image).
 Image processing is slow, so start with a small selection of 100 or so.
 We'll add more once we've tuned our code's performance.

 Since we're dividing our input image up into squares, we'll need our source images to be squares too.
 Write a new script, separate from what you've written so far, that crops your source images down to squares.
-Trim each image to the size of its smallest dimension.
-If an image is 1200x800 pixels in size, crop it to 800x800.
+Trim each image to a square, where each side is the size of the original image's shortest side.
+For example, if an image is 1200x800 pixels, crop it to 800x800.
 If it is 500x750, crop it to 500x500.
 Your script should save the cropped images in a new directory.

 # 5. Process the source images